dropwizard/dropwizard/docs/source/manual/core.rst

 Resources
 =========

-Unsurprisingly, most of your day-to-day work with a Dropwizard service will be in the resource classes, which model the resources exposed in your RESTful API.
+Unsurprisingly, most of your day-to-day work with a Dropwizard application will be in the resource classes, which model the resources exposed in your RESTful API.
 Dropwizard uses Jersey__ for this, so most of this section is just re-hashing or collecting various bits of Jersey documentation.